Jack-Herron/STM32-Skipper/Arduino/README.md

 ---

 #### One of the great features of the Skipper is its ability to work with the Arduino IDE.
-A few downloads are required to get you on your way.
+A download is required to get you on your way.

 ---